bitmeal/docker-nat-router-container-example/README.md

 # docker NAT router *example*
+> Is it possible to implement NAT routing or firewalling withing docker containers? **YES!**

+> Should you use a setup like this in production? *Probably* **NOT!**

-An example for building routed networks with *docker* and *docker-compose*.
-Intended for use in automated testing.
+An example for building routed networks with *docker* and *docker-compose*; intended for *use in automated testing* setups.

+> ⚠ This is no reference implementation of a NAT router container to be used in production!
+While the provided material may be used to build testbenches, it is considered purely educational!

 ## Layout